 - Detectors, Diagnostics, Data Analysis and Data Processing: Novel and evolving experimental capabilities and new experimental methodologies open previously inaccessible parameter space in the laboratory, enabling entirely new families of experiments.
 New capabilities, in turn, require new diagnostic techniques, new recorders, new ways to handle, transmit and archive data, and modern analysis techniques.
 New sensors, detectors and recorders must provide increased sensitivity, improved resolutions, more speed, longer record lengths and faster data transfer.
 New analysis techniques include extended detector-system modeling that guides diagnostic development from concept to physics data delivery to the customer.
 Machine-learning is a growth area, especially as applied to image analysis and to the interpretation of large and diverse data sets from experiments and simulations.
 Diagnostic physicists and engineers have opportunities to explore the latest (and yet to be invented) detectors, including the imaging, optics, recording and data transfer and analysis techniques specifically those needed for advanced radiography.

 Detailed understanding of the atomic physics of complex ions and of their interaction with radiation helps us grasp how complicated plasmas evolve in both stellar objects and laboratory experiments.
 The DOE NNSA LRGF seeks candidates interested in exploring both theoretical modeling and spectroscopic measurements of atoms in both local thermodynamic equilibrium (LTE) and non-local thermodynamic equilibrium (NLTE) conditions.

-- Nuclear Astrophysics: Nuclear astrophysics focuses on the physics in systems ranging from the interiors of stars to the formation of shocks at the edges of forming galaxies.
-It encompasses a range of multi-physics topics, including radiation hydrodynamics, shock physics and nucleosynthesis, at scales from stars to laboratory systems.
+- Nuclear Astrophysics: Nuclear astrophysics, the intersection between astrophysics and nuclear physics, focuses on systems ranging from the interiors of stars to the formation of shocks at the edges of forming galaxies.
+It encompasses a range of multiphysics topics, including radiation hydrodynamics, shock physics and nucleosynthesis, at scales ranging from laboratory systems to astrophysical objects.